Certified PDF

 Products that support Certified PDF

-Certified PDF was developed by Enfocus Software (now a part of Artwork Systems/Esko).
+Certified PDF was developed by Enfocus Software (now a part of Esko).
 Enfocus have integrated Certified PDF technology in their own products such as PitStop, a PDF preflighting and editing tool.

-They have also licensed the technology to some other companies such as Quite and Callas Software.
+They have also licensed the technology to other companies, such as Quite and Callas Software.
+As far as I know, these companies no longer support Certified PDF in their products.

 How to create Certified PDF files